 Just south of Benito Juarez, you’ll find Mercado 20 de Noviembre.
 This is a meat lovers’ paradise.

 As well as a place to get cheap and local food, the market is a chance to get a glimpse of what the city was like 60 years ago.
 Some of the food vendors have been working in the market for decades, using recipes that have been handed down from generation to generation.

 This is where a lot of the locals eat, so whatever you pick is going to be good.
 The aisle that has made the market famous has been nicknamed the ‘smoke aisle’.
 Carnivores will be in paradise, vegetarians not so much, as there’s stall after stall of raw meat which can be cooked and eaten on the spot in the market.
 The smoky aroma of the meat fills the market air.

 #4 Admire the natural springs at Hierve el Agua

-Hierve el Agua is one of the most popular spots to visit from Oaxaca City.
-The only other place in the world where you can find something similar is in Turkey.
+Hierve el Agua is one of the most popular day trips from Oaxaca City.
+The only other place in the world where you can find something similar is Turkey.

-Hierve el Agua actually means ‘the water boils’ in Spanish, but in contrast, the water’s actually cool so make sure to bring your swimming stuff!
+Hierve el Agua actually means ‘the water boils’ in Spanish, but in contrast, the water’s actually cool, so bring your swimming stuff!